 They work for their donors—not us

-That is precisely why it’s important to get money out of politics.
-Your politicians work for the donors and we want to make it so they work for you again.
-You will donate money to their campaign if they do their job fighting for you and voting for legislation that will help you, the people of their state.
+That is precisely why it’s important that we get money out of politics.
+Our politicians work for the donors and we want to make it so they work for us again.
+We will donate money to their campaign if they do their job fighting for us and voting for legislation that will help the people in their district.

-When they do a good job, they’ll get money for their campaign, because their constituents will want them to continue representing them.
+When they do a good job, they’ll get money for their campaign, because their constituents will want them to continue to represent them.
 They also get their constituents’ votes in the next election.
-If they do a bad job, they don’t have the money to run an effective campaign and they don’t have their constituents’ votes in the next election.
+If they do a bad job, they don’t have the money to run an effective campaign and they don’t have the votes of their constituents in the next election.

 DID YOU JOIN YET?

-It’s FREE to become a member of our pro-democracy community (social media network).
-So what are you waiting for?
+It’s FREE to become a member of our pro-democracy, anti-hate Community (social media network).

 Without that incentive structure working as it should, politicians don’t have to do anything for the people they serve.
 Instead, they serve their donors, who in turn fund their campaigns.
-Without an informed electorate, politicians can lie about the work they did during the campaign and get re-elected.
+Without an informed electorate, politicians can lie about the work they do during the campaign and get re-elected.
 How do you think ineffective members of Congress have been there for 30+ years?
+People who vote against their best interests are another reason.

 Most people aren’t as obsessed with politics as I am, so they’re not paying attention to everything their Representatives/leaders are doing.
 They only hear the glowing reviews from conservative media or watch their Representative fight culture wars on Fox News.
 I wrote the letter to share everything I could think of that—were the voters aware of it—a new Representative, Governor, or Mayor would get elected.